TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 | 21* | -0.5➤2.8➤1.3 | 16.5➤18➤16.9 | 4.32 | 0 | 3.9 | 3.9➤4.2➤4.1 | 850➤650 | 90% |
 | 22 | 2.5➤5.7➤4.3 | 15.8➤15.3➤16.5 | 0.45 | 78 | 4.31 | 4.4➤4.2➤4.5 | 650 | 90% |

-* Covers peak time hours when heating active with target at 17°C (6am to 9pm)
-* Set back after 9pm to let house cool a little to help promote sleep
-* Picking back up during cheap off peak hours to try and be back at 17°C for start of next day
+The table is densely packed, so I have some explaining to do.
+Each day covers the peak time hours when heating is active with a target temperature of 17°C (6am to 9pm).
+There's a setback temperature of 15°C after 9pm to help promote sleep.
+The target temperature drives up during cheap off-peak hours to try and be back at 17°C for the start of the next day.

-* Days annotated with significant events.
-Up (↑) and down (↓) arrows when I nudge the heating curve up or down on step.
-* Asterisk (*) when heat pump defrosted during the day
+Days are dates in November 2025.
+Each day is annotated with significant events.
+Up (↑) and down (↓) arrows show when I nudged the heating curve up or down one step.
+Asterisks (*) show when the heat pump defrosted during the day (see more on that below).

-* Each column can have one, two or three entries.
-* One entry if value covers whole day or is continuous value that was constant through the day
-* Two entries if continuous value that started at first, ended at second with roughly linear change through the day
-* Three entries if continuous value that started at first, ended at third with a curve during the day.
-Second entry is maximum value if curve upwards, minimum if curve downwards.
+Each column can have one, two or three values.
+There's one entry if the value is a summary for the entire day, or is a continuous changing value that was pretty much constant through the day.
+Two values describe a roughly linear change during the day starting at 6am with the first value, ending at 9pm with the second value.
+Three entries describe a curve between 6am and 9pm with the middle value being the maximum or minimum value during the day, depending on the shape of the curve.

-* Outdoor is temperature from sensoCOMFORT external sensor used for weather compensation
+The Outdoor temperature is from the Vaillant sensoCOMFORT external sensor used for weather compensation.
+Indoor temperature is from the sensoCOMFORT thermostat in the hall.
+If all's going well it should be 16°C - 18°C.

-* Indoor is indoor temperature reported by sensoCOMFORT.
-Should be 17°C.
-* Solar is energy produced by solar panels.
-Proxy for effect of solar gain.
+Solar is energy produced by our solar panels.
+I'm using it as a crude proxy for the effect of solar gain.
+At this time of year, anything over 4kWh is a really sunny day.

-* DHW is number of minutes that DHW circuit active and hence heating off.
-* Daily COP is the overall COP during peak hours
-* Insta COP is instantaneous COP reported by Open Energy Monitoring once heat pump has settled into a steady state
+DHW is the number of minutes that the DHW circuit is active, and hence the heating is off.
+Daily COP is the overall COP during peak hours.
+Insta COP is instantaneous COP reported by [Open Energy Monitoring]({% link _posts/2025-11-10-open-energy-monitoring.md %}) once the heat pump has settled into a steady state during each heating cycle.

-* Power is electricity used by heat pump
-* Runs is percentage of the time that heat pump is running
+Power is the instantaneous electrical power used by the heat pump.
+Runs is the percentage of the time that the heat pump is running.
+The heat pump has a minimum power level around 500-600W.
+If that produces too much heat, the heat pump has to cycle on and off.

+# Pointless Heating Cycles

+I was surprised how low the outside temperature has to get before the heat pump runs continuously.
+There was always some cycling unless the temperature stayed consistently below 2°C.

+{% include candid-image.html src="/assets/images/home-assistant/pointless-cycles.png" alt="Pointless Cycling" %}

+This is late in the day on Nov 17th.
+It's 1°C outside, 17.1°C inside.
+The heat curve is 0.55 with a corresponding target flow temperature around 29°C. I thought it would finally be cold enough for the heat pump to run continuously at minimum power.
+This is as close as it got.
+COP is 4.1.

+When the heat pump starts up, it always has a power profile where it ramps up beyond the power it needs long term and then throttles back.
+This is normal behavior, just part of the startup sequence needed to get the heat pump running properly.
+In this case, it adds just enough additional heat to tip the energy integral over the edge and make the heat pump cycle.

+It's a catch 22 situation.
+If the heat pump ran continuously at minimum power there would be no need to cycle.
+However, the heat pump is cycling, so it can't run continuously at minimum power.

+{% include candid-image.html src="/assets/images/home-assistant/continuous-running.png" alt="Continuous Running" %}

+This is from Nov 20th.
+It's 1.5°C outside, 17.6°C inside.
+I've turned the heat curve up to 0.65 with a corresponding target flow temperature of 32°C. The heat pump ran continuously all day, at minimum power around midday.
+COP was also 4.1 despite the higher target flow temperature.

+On Nov 21st we're cycling again.
+It's 2°C outside, which drops the target flow temperature to 31.5°C, just below what can be sustained at minimum power.

 # Heating Forecast

-* Original version assumed COP = 5 over 10°C, then linear interpolation down to 3.8 at -3°C due to lack of data
+I try to [predict]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}) the next day's peak time heating load so that I know how much charge I need to add to my home battery overnight.
+I don't want to charge to 100%, then find that it's a mild and sunny day and there's nowhere to put the excess solar I've generated.

+The initial implementation was based on limited performance data.
+At the time, outdoor temperature hadn't gone below 10°C and I was consistently seeing a COP around 5.
+My installation has a minimum performance guarantee of 380% efficiency, whatever that means.
+Given the lack of better data, my forecast uses a linear interpolation between a COP of 5 at 10°C and a COP of 3.8 at -3°C.

-* Seems reasonable to assume COP of 5 down to 6°C
-* Gets complicated and non-linear below that.
-However, doesn't much matter.
-Point is to determine how much to charge battery.
-Below 6°C battery will end up being charged to 100% anyway.
+Now I have much better data.
+First, it looks like it's reasonable to assume a COP of 5 for temperatures above 6°C. After that it gets complicated and non-linear.
+However, it doesn't much matter.
+The point of the forecast is to determine how much to charge the battery.
+Wtih temperatures below 6°C, the battery will end up being charged to 100% anyway.

-* Still like to get prediction close, so will do a linear interpolation again from COP 5 at 6°C down to COP 4 at 0°C, then extrapolating after that.
+I'd still like to get the prediction somewhat close, with minimal effort, so will do a linear interpolation again from COP 5 at 6°C down to COP 4 at 0°C, then extrapolating after that.

 {% raw %}